Trinaya/Lie-detector-using-Linear-regression-in-Java/README.md

 # Lie-detector-using-Linear-regression-in-Java
-The measure used here is we compare the age category ,skin conductance and heartrate as the input , and the output will say whether the person says true or false.
+We compare the age group, skin conductance, and heart rate as the inputs in this measurement, and the output will indicate whether the person responded "true" or "false."